Mushroom-Daemon/doks/content/writing/short_swipes/guide.md

 Growing a business isn’t easy.
 And at Integro Coaching, we’ve been through it all—mastering difficulties in our own companies, leadership teams and employees, and the countless businesses we’ve helped strengthen since 2017.

-The following are examples of EMPATHY and some combine EMPATHY and AUTHORITY into a nice guide section.

-Start losing success over the success of your customer--not your business.
-Be interested in them.

-Commonality is a powerful marketing tool.
-Liking.
-Trust.

 HOW DO YOU UNDERSTAND THE FEELING?

 WE GET IT, MANY OF OUR CLIENTS (blah, blah, blah)

-  • We know how hard…
+* We know how hard…
-  • We care about… (your Toyota)
+* We care about… (your Toyota)
-  • Many of our customers struggle with…
+* Many of our customers struggle with…
-  • If you're worried about… we can help you hit a grand slam.
+* If you're worried about…
-  • Like you, we're troubled [emotion] by…
+* Like you, we're troubled by…
-  • When _ happens, it hurts.
+* When _ happens, it hurts.

-LIKE YOU, WE RUN OUR BUSINESS BY THE NUMBERS

 ANXIETY: EXPERT ADVICE FROM A NEUROTIC SHRINK WHO'S LIVED WITH IT ALL HIS LIFE